vboussange/PhDthesis/draft/intro.md

 - population genetics \cite{MR0274068}

-- quantitative genetics: When many loci are involved, however, as is the case for the predominance of traits of ecological importance, a fundamentally different approach is needed, cognizant of the particulate basis of inheritance, but tailored to deal with a virtual continuum of phenotypic outcomes \cite{falconer1996introduction}.
-Seminal work of Land: XXX.
-A major limitation of current quantitative genetics theory is the reliance on simplified ecological scenarios that are not representative ofthe complexityofeco-evolutionary feedbacks innature \cite{Lion2022}.
-Lead to the development of adaptive dynamics
-- adaptive dynamics: fitness landscape, and analysis of invasion, introduce in \cite{Metz1995}.
-Provides a mathematical framework to study the interplay between ecological and evolutioanry processes
-  - major contribution: diversification due to evolutionary branching sheds a new light on the fundamental quesetion of the origin of species.
-Before, allopatric speciation.
-  - controverse relative to the biological hypotheses
-  - while adaptive dynamics has been successful in taking into account environmental feedbacks and the emergence of polymorphism under frequency- dependent disruptive selection, it does so by assuming strong constraints on the mutation process and standing variation in the population \cite{Lion2022}

 - Questions, as raised by Levin \cite{Levin1998}, about complex adaptive systems
   - Are patterns (which?) determined by local conditions, or are they historically and spatially contingent?
   - how does evolution shape ecosystem properties?